How to Make Sure Your IEP Is Being Followed (and What to Do If It Isn’t)

 Note that each district has its own policies and procedures, so the process may vary from district to district, but the following are some options you might consider if you have determined that your child’s IEP is not being followed:

-- Reach out to your child’s teachers or service providers to discuss the provision of your child’s IEP that isn’t being followed.
+Request an informal meeting to address the issue directly.
+You can reach out to your child’s teachers or service providers to discuss the provision of your child’s IEP that isn’t being followed.
 Why isn’t it being followed?
 What can be done going forward to ensure that it is?
 Having an informal meeting is a great way to start a dialogue and find a solution.
+For example, if your child's therapy minutes weren't provided for several months due to a lack of qualified staff, the IEP might offer compensatory education during an informal meeting.

-- It’s also a good idea to set up a team check-in about thirty days after the initial meeting to see how things are going and ensure that the issue was truly resolved.
+Request a formal IEP meeting to discuss the issue with the entire IEP team.
+It’s also a good idea to set up a team check-in about thirty days after the initial meeting to see how things are going and ensure that the issue was truly resolved.

 Request mediation, in which a qualified third party will mediate the resolution process.

-- This is an informal process that is used to come to an agreement.
+Request alternative dispute resolution (ADR): This is an informal process that is used to come to an agreement.
 (It is important to note that you will not lose the right to go to due process by requesting ADR.)

 File a complaint with the district or your Local Education Agency (LEA).

-- An investigation into your complaint should be completed within sixty days.
+File a complaint with the California Department of Education.
+An investigation into your complaint should be completed within sixty days.

-a resolution session within the first fifteen days, which is an opportunity for the district and parent to come to an agreement;
+- a resolution session within the first fifteen days, which is an opportunity for the district and parent to come to an agreement

-a prehearing conference to discuss the date and time of the hearing, issues to be discussed, what witnesses may be present, and any necessary accommodations that participants may require.
+- a prehearing conference to discuss the date and time of the hearing, issues to be discussed, what witnesses may be present, and any necessary accommodations that participants may require.

 You might also consider enlisting the support of Undivided, a special education attorney, or an advocate if you feel you need support understanding your rights or navigating the system.
+Remember:

 - Advocates can attend IEP meetings and help you to understand test results and IEPs.